CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 | **Confidence level** | $1-\alpha$ | Describes how often the sampling procedure would capture the true value if repeated many times.
 For example, a 95% confidence level means that about 95 out of every 100 confidence intervals produced by the same sampling method would contain the true value |
 | **Margin of error** | $E$ | Describes the precision of the estimate.
 It is the distance from the estimate to the edge of the confidence interval and is often reported relative to the estimate (e.g., ±10%).
 Smaller margins of error indicate more precise estimates |

-Put together, a result reads: *"mean carbon = $\bar{x}$, with 95% confidence, ±10%."* The estimate is what you use; the confidence and margin of error are what make it defensible.
+Put together, a example of a result would be: *"mean carbon = 100 ±10 (Confidence level = 95% or Confidence Interval = 90 - 110)*

-When designing a sampling campaign, you choose the desired confidence level and margin of error.
-The required sample size is then calculated to achieve those goals.
+### Visualizing Sampling on map

-### Seeing it — more samples, tighter estimate
+Below are clips taken from the "Sample Size Visualization Tool" *** FOr Claude add link here ***

-The Sample Allocation Visualizer makes this concrete:
+Here we can see how sampling an area can reveal the "True Map" underlying it

 <table>
 <tr>